Alexander Zverev: Coaching team

 Zverev has been coached by his parents since he was very young.
 His mother was initially his primary coach before his father took over at some point.
 Zverev made the decision to hire former world No. 1 Juan Carlos Ferrero at the Washington Open in the summer of 2017.
 He fired Ferrero following the 2018 Australian Open after Ferrero criticized the rest of Zverev's coaching team.
 Ivan Lendl, another former world No. 1, joined Zverev's team in August 2018.
 They split up in July 2019 due to disappointing results and personal differences.
 Zverev has stated that Lendl was more interested in his dog or his golf game than in professional coaching.
 In 2020, Zverev started to work with former World Number 3 and 2013 French Open Finalist David Ferrer.
 They announced their split in January 2021.

 Zverev's coaching team also includes physio Hugo Gravil.
 Fitness trainer Jez Green, who previously worked with Andy Murray, also worked with Zverev beginning 2013.
 Green departed Zverev's team in 2021 after working with him for around seven years.

+Controversies

+COVID-19 pandemic

+In June 2020, following Novak Djokovic's Adria Tour, several players tested positive for COVID-19.
+Due to his possible exposure, Zverev announced on Twitter that he would be following self-isolation procedures after testing negative for the virus.
+However, one week later, Zverev was captured on video at a party in Monaco, prompting criticism from fellow tennis players Nick Kyrgios and Katie Boulter.